 Additional education and support for DBS patients, family members, and caregivers is readily available at regular monthly meetings of the BUMC DBS patient support group.

-After DBS surgery, follow up neurological care and adjustments of medications and DBS neurostimulators is conducted by Dr Samuel Ellias and Dr Anna Hohler in conjunction with DBS nurses Keith Ciccone and Melissa Diggin.
+After DBS surgery, follow up neurological care and adjustments of medications and DBS neurostimulators is conducted by Dr Samuel Ellias and Dr Anna Hohler in conjunction with DBS nurse Keith Ciccone.

 Community Educational Support

 Dr. Samuel Ellias has lectured extensively on DBS and movement disorders.
 He is available to give lectures on the medical and surgical treatment of Parkinson’s disease to patient support groups in New England area.

 - Samuel A. Ellias, MD, PhD, Neurological Director of DBS Program